For the 2021-22 school year, volunteer opportunities will be limited.

 Students 16 and over

-Students age 16 years and older are required to submit proof of vaccination if their volunteering is not connected to their educational program.
+Students age 16 years and older are required to submit proof of vaccination or receive a district-approved medical or religious exception if their volunteering is not connected to their educational program.
 Students are encouraged to contact staff at their school to discuss their specific situation.

 What COVID-19 protocols should volunteers expect to follow when they arrive at a school to volunteer?